GLOBAL MARKETS-Dollar falls against the yen; bond yields decline

 NEW YORK, April 26 The U.S. dollar tumbled against the yen on Friday after the Bank of Japan left its monetary policy unchanged, while benchmark U.S. bond yields fell to near 4-1/2-month lows after the U.S. economy grew less than expected in the first quarter.

-The disappointing growth rate spurred concerns about a tepid outlook for the United States which, along with recent concerns that China's growth is slowing, also hit the price of oil.
-Brent crude fell to just above $103 a barrel after rising $3 in the past two sessions.
+The disappointing growth rate spurred concerns about a tepid outlook for the United States, which along with recent concerns that China's growth is slowing, also hit the price of oil.
+Brent crude fell to around $103 a barrel after rising $3 in the past two sessions.

 China and the United States are the world's two largest oil consumers.